saslani/saslani.github.io/_posts/2018-12-14-terraform-teamcity-aws.md

     └── variables.tf
 ```

-and this is our infrastructure document:

-### TBC: Infrastructure Diagram

 ## Add RDS

-Let's add our rds module first:
+Let's add our RDS module first:

 ```bash
 $ mkdir rds && touch rds/main.tf && touch rds/variables.tf
 ```

-We will be using [aws_db_instance](https://www.terraform.io/docs/providers/aws/d/db_instance.html) resource.
+We will be using an [aws_db_instance](https://www.terraform.io/docs/providers/aws/d/db_instance.html) resource.
+I am using an instance_class that's available in us-east-2.
+Change the instance_class appropriately if you are using a different region (please refer to the Notes section in the beginning of this tutorial).

 _rds/main.tf_
 ```
 resource "aws_db_instance" "database" {